 How Do Prednisone and Systemic Steroids Work to Increase Asthma Control?

-Using systemic steroids (steroids taken by mouth or by injection that can affect the entire body) such as prednisone, prednisolone, and methylprednisolone help to treat severe asthma episodes, allowing people to gain better asthma control.
+Using systemic steroids (steroids taken by mouth or by injection that can affect the entire body) such as prednisone, prednisolone, and methylprednisolone helps to treat severe asthma episodes, allowing people to gain better asthma control.
 Prednisone and other steroid drugs may be used to help control sudden and severe asthma attacks or in rare cases to treat long-term, hard-to-control asthma.

-Side effects of systemic steroids include: weakness, acne, weight gain, mood or behavior changes, upset stomach, bone loss, eye changes, and slowing of growth.
+Side effects of systemic steroids include weakness, acne, weight gain, mood or behavior changes, upset stomach, bone loss, eye changes, and slowing of growth.
 These side effects rarely occur with short-term use, such as for an acute asthma attack.